TelentiLab/ncer_biothings_parser/README.md

-# biothings-data-parser-sample
+# ncER data parser for Bithongs Hub
-This repo contains sample code to parse raw data into Biothings Studio, which then makes it available in the format of Biothings API.
+This repo stems from the **biothings-data-parser-sample** code, and is used to parse ncER data for Biothings Hub.
+A small sample ncER dataset is also provided.